 In this video, club member Jim is trying to get his unduly intoxicated mate served more alcohol.
 How would you handle this scenario?

-- Would you have refused service to any of the customers here?
+- Would you have refused service to any of these customers?

 - What signs of undue intoxication was Jim's mate showing?

 - When you serve a customer, how do you also assess the friends they are buying drinks for to ensure they aren't unduly intoxicated?

 - What signs of intoxication, if any, could also be confused with disability?